entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is 1.
 > - The coding of *Chahuaqingolepis magniporus* is 1.
+> - The coding of taxon 2 from Songming is 1.

 40. Endolymphatic duct through head shield: long tube (0); short tube (1).
 > Wang and Zhu (2018), Character 40; Liu *et al*.
 (2023), Character 40; Plax and Lukševičs (2023), Character 40; Luo *et al*.
 (2025), Character 40.